ben-mulhern/shithead-rules/rules.md

 ## 12. Libraries

-An excessively large hand (10+ cards) is a "library".
+An excessively large hand (e.g. 10+ cards) is a "library".
 If a player picks up a large amount of cards from the pile, giving them a library, all other players must sing "Library Boy" at this player, to the tune of ["Wonderboy" by Tenacious D](https://www.youtube.com/watch?v=FL4HSiGvk68&ab_channel=tenaciousDVEVO).

 A player with a library will often request patience from the other players while they "sort out their library".
 These requests are not to be granted.